jorditorresBCN/Assignments-2017/Lab03.md

 plt.axis('tight');

 ```
-that uses matplotlib (inline) and function `zip()`, we obtain the following plot:
+that uses the function `zip()`.
+We obtain the following plot:

 ![Lab3Plot](https://github.com/jorditorresBCN/Assignments-2017/blob/master/Lab3Plot.png "lab3Plot")

+We can see that people were talking about football, more than other things!
+And it seems that they were mostly talking about the football league game that was played the next day.

 ## Task 3.3:  Student proposal

-We are asking to the student to create a toy example to find some interesting insight from Twitter, using some realistic data taken by the student.
+We are asking to the student to create an example that will allow us to find some interesting insight from Twitter, using some realistic data taken by the student.
 Using what we have learnt in the previous Labs and sections, you can download some data using the streaming API, pre-proces the data in JSON format and extract some interesting terms and hashtags from the tweets.

 Create a `.pynb` file with markdown cells describing the program steps and the characteristics of the dataset created (e.g. the time frame for the download, etc.).